---application_args

-Syntax --application_args="arg0 arg1 ..."

-Parameters arg

-Description / argc, the number of arguments in argv. /

-no_init int argc;
+--application\args

-/ argv, an array of pointers to strings that holds the arguments; must be large enough to fit the number of parameters./ no_init const char argv[MAX_ARGS];

-hold all command line parameters. / no_init root char argvbuf[MAX_ARG_SIZE];
+Syntax application_args="arg0 arg1" Parameters arg A command line argument.
+For use with cspybat Description Use this option to pass command line arguments to the debugged application.
+These variables must be defined in the application: /argc, the number of arguments inargv. /no_init intargc; /argv, an array of pointers to the arguments (strings); must be large enough to fit the number of arguments./ no_init const char argv[MAX_ARGS]; /argvbuf, a storage area forargv; must be large enough to hold all command line arguments. / no_initroot charargvbuf[MAX_ARG_SIZE]; Example application_args="logfile log.txtverbose" To set related options, choose: Project>Options>Debugger>Extra Options

---application_args="--logfile log.txt --verbose"

-To set related options, use Project>Options>Debugger>Extra Options.

---attach_to_running_target

-Syntax --attach_to_running_target
+--attach\to\running\target

-For use with cspybat.
+Syntax attach_to_running_target For use with cspybat.
 Note: This option might not be supported by the combination of C-SPY driver and device that you are using.
 If you are using this option with an unsupported combination, C-SPY produces a message.
 Description Use this option to make the debugger attach to a running application at its current location, without resetting the target system.
 If you have defined any breakpoints in your project, the C-SPY driver will set them during attachment.
 If the C-SPY driver cannot set them without stopping the target system, the breakpoints will be disabled.
-The option also suppresses download and the Run to option.

-Project>Attach to Running Target
+The option also suppresses download and the Run to option. ĨĨ Project>Attach to Running Target